jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 notes while you're studying lectures, treat question banks as study time and take a few simple notes.

+Instead of simply stating the correct answer or tested fact, put it in contrast with the wrong answer you picked.

 ## Review topics, not isolated details